 Study Success Tools

 Study success is largely a result of personal choice in how to study.
 Take time to explore topics from the wealth of learning and study skill resources linked below.
 Choose 5 actions you can take right now.
 Write them down.
-Then work your plan for 21 days, building new habits.
+Then work your plan for at least 21 days to build new habits.
 What’s working?
 Read more.
 Adjust your strategy.
 If you have not made much of a change, share your new action plan with a trusted friend or mentor, asking them to hold you accountable.
 Plan to succeed.
 Begin today.

 Pro Tips for College Success

 - Maintain your spiritual life first and foremost.
 Losing touch with God will make everything else unnecessarily stressful and tiring, inducing unwanted grumpiness and gloom.

 - Double-check with your academic advisor before making any final decisions about what classes to take next.
 They may have a better idea of which classes have certain prerequisites, are only taught every other year, are difficult to take together, etc.

 - Don’t rely on your academic advisor.
 While they understand the system better than you may, they also have 50 other students they’re advising, and probably are teaching classes, too.
 Be proactive and ask if they can spend a moment directing you to your exact degree requirements.
 Once they show you where to review the requirements for your major and general education credits, spend some time studying it for yourself.

 - Look up the classes you have to take.
 If any have prerequisites or are taught in two parts, plan to take the first classes right away.
 Also check to see if any of the courses you plan to take are offered only every other year because you’ll want to make sure to take them as soon as possible so you don’t have to wait two more years for another chance!
 (Do this for general education courses and electives, too, as these are even more likely to be offered at irregular times)